AqwamCreates/DataPredict/docs/API/DistributedTrainingStrategies/DistributedModelParametersCoordinator.md

 # [API Reference](../../API.md) - [Others](../Others.md) - DistributedModelParameters

-DistributedTraining is a base class for distributed learning.
+DistributedModelParametersCoordinator is a base class for distributed learning.
 The individual child models will calculate their own model parameters and these will create a new main model parameters using average.

 ## Notes: